Admiral1428/raster-engine/README.md

 w'
 \end{bmatrix}$$

-To implement forward, backward, and left / right strafing right movement controls, a *forward* vector of $[0, 0,-1]^T$ and a *left* vector of $[-1, 0, 0]^T$ were multiplied by 3x3 rotation matrices derived from the camera's pitch and yaw angles.
+To implement forward, backward, and left / right strafing movement controls, a *forward* vector of $[0, 0,-1]^T$ and a *left* vector of $[-1, 0, 0]^T$ were multiplied by 3x3 rotation matrices derived from the camera's pitch and yaw angles.
 This produced adjusted unit vectors aligned with the camera orientation.
 These controls were mapped to the `W`, `S`, `A`, and `D` keys.

 To ensure movement at a consistent speed regardless of framerate, the translation speed was multiplied by the frame's delta time.
 The resulting translation distance was then scaled by the appropriate unit vector to compute the corresponding $\Delta x$, $\Delta y$, and $\Delta z$ adjustments to the camera eye position.